yuliangguo/3D_Lane_Synthetic_Dataset/README.md

-# A Simulated Dataset for 3D lane Detection
+# A Synthetic Dataset for 3D lane Detection

 ## Introduction

-This is a simulated dataset constructed to stimulate the development and evaluation of 3D lane detection methods (download from [here](https://drive.google.com/open?id=1Kisxoj7mYl1YyA_4xBKTE8GGWiNZVain)).
+This is a synthetic dataset constructed to stimulate the development and evaluation of 3D lane detection methods (download from [here](https://drive.google.com/open?id=1Kisxoj7mYl1YyA_4xBKTE8GGWiNZVain)).
 This dataset is an extension to [Apollo Synthetic Dataset](http://apollo.auto/synthetic.html).
-The detailed strategy of the construction and evaluation method refer to our paper:
+The detailed strategy of the construction and evaluation method refers to our paper:

-"Gen-LaneNet: A Generalized and Scalable Approach for 3D Lane Detection", Y. Guo, etal., 2020
+"Gen-LaneNet: a generalized and scalable approach for 3D lane detection", Y. Guo, etal., Arxiv, 2020 [[paper](https://arxiv.org/abs/2003.10656)]

 <p align="center">
   <img src="figs/00_0000045.jpg" width="280" />